 Follow the creek upstream for about 2.5 km from the car to the climb on the right side in a small cleft (82 J/14 328373), about one hour.
 The falls are named for the often lacy appearance of the ice.
 This route is an easy climb with a ledge about halfway up, the upper half is much steeper than the lower ice ramp.
 A good beginner’s route or a solo spin en route to Moonlight.
 Rappel from trees and downclimb (one rope adequate to reach low angle ice ramp).
 FA: John Calvert, Trudy Kamphuis.
 1978.

 Continue past Chantilly Falls upstream for about 1 km and then hike up 100m uphill on the right (82 J/14 330369).
 Three routes are located just 10m apart.
-Some years none of the routes form, but most years three individual and thin routes form, and rarely one huge curtain forms.
+Most often three individual and thin routes form, and rarely, one huge curtain forms.
 Moonlight is the most left hand line, Snowline is in the middle and 2 Low 4 Zero the right hand line.

-Most often 2 Low 4 Zero is an iced-up rock route, but in occasionally forms up fat.
-It can offer some cool climbing.
+Usually 2 Low 4 Zero is an iced-up rock route, but in occasionally forms up fat.
+It is often incomplete on the bottom and can offer some cool climbing.
 Climb two full pitches.
 When in lean condition, knife blades may be useful, but the rock quality is quite poor.
 FA: Rusy Ballie, Iain Stewart-Patterson.
 Nov.
 1984.

 • Snowline 100 m III, WI 4